 Is there some way you long to emerge into the world?
 Some way you feel compelled to reveal your truth?
 To share your unique combination of gifts?
 Who inside you is longing to shine?

-By bringing our awareness to emergence, Swimme seeks to enliven us with the joy of knowing that the creation of the universe was not an event that happened in the distant past.
-Instead the creation of the universe is “a story of an irreversible sequence of emergent events.”
-It’s an “ongoing creativity” in which humans participate – with conscious self-awareness.
+By bringing our attention to emergence, Swimme seeks to enliven us with the awareness that the creation of the universe was not an event that happened in the far, distant past.
+Instead, creation is the continuing “story of an irreversible sequence of emergent events.”
+It’s an “ongoing creativity” in which humans participate – in which we can choose to participate – with conscious self-awareness.

 In the Beginning

-Indeed at every stage of cosmic development – the emergence of life on Earth with the simple procaryote, the moment when flowers first revealed their beauty, the first sea turtle excursion through pristine waters, and the first time early humans warmed themselves around a fire that they had made themselves – the universe has demonstrated an astounding creative tension.
+Indeed at every stage of cosmic emergence – the beginning of life on Earth with the simple procaryote, the moment when flowers first revealed their beauty, the first sea turtle excursion through pristine waters, and the first time early humans warmed themselves around a fire that they had made themselves – the universe has demonstrated an astounding creative tension.
 Swimme describes it this way, “the universe as it expands itself and establishes its basic coherence reveals the elegance of activity necessary to hold open all the immensely complex possibilities of its future blossoming.”

 to think big and ground your dreams with practical wisdom.